The Bankrate promise

 Of course, you’ll want to weigh the card’s $95 annual fee against the resort fee savings, as well as consider the numerous perks offered by the card, to make sure you’ll be able to recoup the cost of card membership through card perks.
 You’ll also want to weigh any spending requirements and figure out whether it makes sense for you to put that much spending on this specific card in order to earn Globalist status.

 If all other avenues fail, you can always reach out to the hotel and see if it’ll waive the resort fees.
 The motto “It never hurts to ask” applies to virtually any scenario, including getting resort fees waived.

 You may be able to make a good case for why the hotel shouldn’t charge resort fees.
 For example, if the hotel pool is closed or the gym is not operating, it doesn’t make sense for guests to be paying for those services.
 Or, if you’re staying for a brief period and not making use of the hotel’s amenities, that could also be worth pointing out as grounds for a resort fee waiver.

 You can also point out competitor hotels that aren’t charging resort fees (using the handy Resort Fee Checker website), which may convince some properties to waive the fees for you.
 It’s always best to reach out to a manager as they are typically more empowered to accommodate requests like this than reservation agents.

 The bottom line

-Resort fees are listed on the checkout page when you make a reservation.
+Resort fees should be listed on the checkout page whenever you make a reservation.
 Confirming the charges means you’ve agreed to pay those fees and you can’t renege unless you cancel the reservation.
-You can try asking the hotel manager for a waiver, but these fees generate substantial revenue.
-If hotels make a habit of waiving them, they lose out on that.
+You can try asking the hotel manager for a waiver, but they may not grant it since these fees generate substantial revenue.
+If hotels make a habit of waiving them, they’ll lose out on that revenue.